activatedgeek/blog/site/contents/cult/arts/movies-tv.md

 I migrated away from IMDb to TMDB, a community-driven effort.
 I like to think of it as the Wikipedia for movies & TV and occasionally contribute an edit or two.
+For a great place to find movies, see [agoodmovietowatch.com](https://agoodmovietowatch.com) for human-curated lists.

 ## Favorites